ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/run.md

 Parsec, or Platform AbstRaction for SECurity, is an open-source initiative that provides a common API to hardware security and cryptographic services.

-This enables applications to interact with the secure hardware of a device without needing to know the specific details of the hardware itself.
+This enables applications to interact with the secure hardware of a device without requiring knowledge of the specific details of the hardware itself.
 The Parsec abstraction layer makes it easier to develop secure applications that can run on different devices and platforms.

 Follow the instructions below to run the Parsec demo.